About White Tea

 History and Legend

 No other tea in China has a more confusing and controversial history than white tea, because the name Bai Cha (white tea) is used for two purposes: one refering to the actual processing method, which is the modern tea classification basis; the other referring to varieties of tea with lighter color (white hue) which are often processed into green tea, such as An Ji Bai Cha.

-The white tea mentioned in the tea bible, “Classics of Tea” by Lu Yu is agreed by modern researchers to be a varietal of tea with fewer scholars arguing that white tea history precedes green tea.
+The white tea mentioned in the tea bible, “Classics of Tea” by Lu Yu is agreed by modern researchers to be a varietal of loose leaf tea with fewer scholars arguing that white tea history precedes green tea.
 White tea, as we know it today, is defined by a unique processing technique that has only about 220 years of undisputed history.